-Since 1976, the Jostens Foundation, through Jostens Community Grants, has supported organizations in their work to create strong communities and healthy families and children.
+Since 1976, the Jostens Foundation, through Jostens Community Grants, has supported organizations in their work to create strong communities with learning opportunities for children.
 The Jostens Foundation is committed to ensuring that its strategy best serves the needs of its customers and plant communities, as well as its employees and sales representatives.

 Investing in Young People

 Guiding the Foundation's giving and support is our focus on youth and education and programs that help young people become healthy, productive adults.
 The Foundation's total annual giving is $500,000.* Jostens provides support to organizations that help young people acquire the skills they need to succeed in school and in life.
 Programs with a focus on improving literacy or high school graduation rates, or preparing students for post-secondary study are examples of activities that advance the Foundation's mission.
 The Foundation meets quarterly to review all Community Grant requests.

 Jostens Foundation is requesting all grant proposals be submitted electronically.
 Please keep the proposal contents to include only the requirements for grant funding.
 If possible, refrain from copying brochures or newspaper articles.

 All applications should have the MN Common Grant form COMPLETELY filled out and attached to the email.
 This form is acceptable for any state submitting a grant proposal to use.